hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/712_scc_xxvii.md

 take place?
 Tell me about it."

 Disciple: I only heard about it, but did not see it with my own eyes.
-I heard that in a Mahâvâruni Yoga Nag Mahashaya started with his father for Calcutta.
+I heard that in a Mahāvāruni Yoga Nag Mahashaya started with his father for Calcutta.
 But not getting any accommodation in the railway train he stayed for three or four days in Narayangunge in vain and returned home.
 Then Nag Mahashaya said to his father, "If the mind is pure, then the